GIS application development, Open source GIS development services India, Open source GIS, Historical Archives, Construction documents

 The documentation of applications in the Needs Assessment guideline describes methods suitable for preparing full and formal specifications for all applications.
 However, most applications in a new GIS will be of the simpler, more basic type (display, query, map overlay).
 These applications will likely be satisfied by the normal functionality that is included in most commercial GIS.

 More complex applications, either database or spatial analysis, will require development using the GIS macro programming language.
 For these applications the process of preparing formal specifications, similar to what any large programming project uses, should be followed.
-The techniques recommended in the Needs Assessment guideline are data modeling by application (E-R technique) and data flow diagramming.
+The techniques recommended in the Needs Assessment guideline are data modelling by application (E-R technique) and data flow diagramming.

 Our application development capabilities, include open source tools and utilities like: